 • Most adventures are FREE of charge for MPS students and city of Milwaukee residents (MPS students receive priority registration).

-• Some adventures require parent drop-off and pick-up as well as a bag lunch.
+• Some adventures require parent drop-off and pickup as well as a bag lunch.

 Registration Reminders